 The 5 process groups of project management are; initiating, planning, executing, monitoring and closing process groups.
 It is not enough to have years of work experience, there is a need for combined knowledge and skills to achieve great results.

-Successful project completion in project management is the combination of several components together.
+Successful project completion in project management is a result of combining several components together.
 These processes are indispensable and need competencies, which a project manager must have.
 It is therefore mandatory for any project manager to internalize and integrate these essential components into their assigned responsibility.

 The first step in getting certified in project management is to meet the eligibility requirement.
 It includes a four-year degree and 3 years of project management experience which includes 4,500 hours leading and directing projects or a secondary degree with 5 years of project experience and 7500 hours leading and directing projects.
 You also need 35 hours of project management education.